xan105/node-powertoast/README.md

   |UserCanceled|0|User dismissed the toast|
   |ApplicationHidden|1|App explicitly hid the toast notification by calling the ToastNotifier.hide method|
   |TimedOut|2|Toast had been shown for the maximum allowed time and was faded out|

-  `onActivated` will only be triggered when there is a clickable action registered (buttons included).
-  You can't "_activate_" the toast if there is none and since the click will just dismiss the notification:
-  TimedOut (onDismissed) event will trigger early instead of at the end of the max allowed time.

   ⚠️ When using PowerShell ≥ 7.1 usage is as above with the following changes: